 In 2005, he finished Producing and mixing the new album for THE GENERAL STORE and was developing new projects with Dangerous Records.
 He also was guitarist and Musical Director for the NOVA 6 European tour for Alias productions.
 In 2007, Paul worked with Alan Smyth as engineer on the MILBURN album for Universal and produced tracks for the RUARRI JOSEPH debut album for Atlantic.

 In 2009, Paul was asked to produce the vocals for the hugely successful Muse single ‘Uprising’ In 2010-2011 Paul produced the Fainting in Coils EP by Andrew Bate, citing the singer as having “The best male voice I’ve ever heard”.
-In 2012, Paul co-produced vocals for the forthcoming 2012 Muse album, as well as developing promising artists in the UK and Europe.
+In 2012, Paul co-produced vocals for the 2012 Muse album.

 Paul Reeve has BPI awards for over 7 million record sales.

 “It’s about emotion.
 If you haven’t got that right, any technical skill is wasted.
 I’ve been working with artists in the studio since my early 20’s and have been privileged to work with some really talented and cool people.
 For me, it’s all about getting to know someone enough to get the measure of how they want the record to sound.
 My first experiences of studios were as a singer songwriter and I know how great it can feel to get what you meant to down on ‘tape’.“